Pelosi believed headed to Taiwan, raising tension with China

 On Thursday, Pelosi is to meet with South Korean National Assembly Speaker Kim Jin Pyo in Seoul for talks on security in the Indo-Pacific region, economic cooperation and the climate crisis, according to Kim’s office.
 Pelosi is also due to visit Japan, but it is unclear when she heading there.

-Associated Press journalists Jim Gomez in Manila, Philippines, Mari Yamaguchi in Tokyo and Wu Huizhong in Taipei contributed to this report.
+Ng reported from Kuala Lumpur, Malaysia.
+Associated Press journalists Jim Gomez in Manila, Philippines, and Mari Yamaguchi in Tokyo contributed to this report.

 Credit: Uncredited